lorin/booknotes/Seeing-Like-A-State.md

         - The Lenin of *what is to be done?*
         - Theory and practice: the revolutions of 1917
         - The Lenin of *state and revolution*
-        - The Lenin of "the agrarian question*
+        - The Lenin of *the agrarian question*
         - Luxemburg: physician and midwife to the revolution
         - Revolution as a living process
         - Aleksandra Kollontay and the workers' opposition to Lenin